shoxrux1996/internations/README.md

 ## User Management System

-##Stories
+## Stories

-• As an admin I can add users — a user has a name.
+-   As an admin I can add users — a user has a name.
-• As an admin I can delete users.
+-   As an admin I can delete users.
-• As an admin I can assign users to a group they aren’t already part of.
+-   As an admin I can assign users to a group they aren’t already part of.
-• As an admin I can remove users from a group.
+-   As an admin I can remove users from a group.
-• As an admin I can create groups.
+-   As an admin I can create groups.
-• As an admin I can delete groups when they no longer have members.
+-   As an admin I can delete groups when they no longer have members.

 -   [domain model](<https://github.com/shoxrux1996/internations/blob/master/internations(domain).png>).
 -   [database model](<https://github.com/shoxrux1996/internations/blob/master/internations(database).png>).